Union Jack flag icon Canada flag Canada Ireland flag Ireland

 As many schools across the country prepare to close their doors for the summer holidays, specialist insurer Ecclesiastical says schools will be an attractive target for criminals over the coming months.

-Amid high inflation, soaring prices and more facing economic hardship, there are worries there will be a large spike in criminal activity.
+Amid high inflation, soaring prices, and more people facing economic hardship, there are worries that there will be a large spike in criminal activity.

-Faith Kitchen, customer segment director at Ecclesiastical Insurance, said: “Schools are far more vulnerable during the summer holidays when school buildings are closed and largely unoccupied, tempting opportunists.
+“Schools are far more vulnerable during the summer holidays when school buildings are closed and largely unoccupied, tempting opportunists.
 With high inflation and the cost of living crisis, it is more important than ever that schools take steps to protect their premises from offenders.
 There are a number of measures schools can take to better secure school property and assets, which would ideally be a combination of both physical and electronic protection.
 Fencing around the perimeter can often offer a good first line of defence against unwanted visitors, while CCTV can act as a visual deterrent for those not wanting to be caught on camera.
-We urge schools across the country take steps to protect themselves from criminals and follow our guidance.”
+We urge schools across the country to take steps to protect themselves from criminals and follow our guidance.”

 How to protect schools this summer